Jokuyen/transactionsAnalyzer/README.md

 ### Core Features of the Program
 The transaction records in the csv file are read into a Python list, appropiately named "transactionsList".
-Do note that since the csv file is sorted by date already, so will be "transactionsList".
+Note: Since the csv file is sorted by date already, so is "transactionsList" by default.

 From the main window, the user is given 2 options:
 1. Display a listbox of all transactions in sorted order (by date, name, or cost).